DC801/BM-Badge/SD_Card/MAGE/README.md

 #### Entities (Tile Objects)

 Entities are placed as tiles on an object layer with the "Insert Tile" button (shortcut **T**).

-Different entity types will require slightly different [properties](#entity-properties).
+The [type of entity](#three-entity-types) placed and [a few](#standard-entity-properties) of its [properties](#entity-properties) are determined by which tile you use, but other entity properties must be [explicitly set](#custom-entity-properties).

 Entities are Y-indexed in the MGE, meaning they are rendered in front of or behind other entities according to their Y position.
 For entities being used as environment props, this can result in odd behavior (e.g. the player appearing underneath a bundle of cable if they walk too far behind it).

 Each map can have a maximum of 64 entities.

-#### Map Coordinate Underflow

-If a vertex crosses the left and/or top edge of the map coordinate space, its coordinates will underflow (i.e. become a very, very high value).
-This can cause unexpected behavior in scripts trying to interact with the vector object.

-This goes for the coordinates of entities, too, since they use the map coordinate space.
+#### Spawn Points

+For [doorway/warp behavior](#doors-player), there are two ways to handle player spawn points:

+1. **Default spawn points**: Player entities will spawn by default where an `is_player` entity was placed in Tiled.
+For maps with a single door, such as an NPC's house, this will be sufficient to control a player's spawning behavior — simply place a player entity at the entrance, facing the appropriate direction.

+2. **Custom spawn points**: To control additional spawn points, you will need to create [vector objects](#polygons-and-points) to use as teleport destinations.

+To prevent the player from instantly returning to where they came from, the player spawn point should not overlap with the doorway trigger in the new destination.

 ## Three Entity Types